ivanlomoro/moviehub/README.md

 ## Introduction

 Welcome to MovieHat, a comprehensive application for managing your movie list.
-MovieHat is a multi-repo project, consisting of two parts: the client (using pnpm) and the server (using npm).
+MovieHat is a mono-repo project, consisting of two parts/folders: the client (using pnpm) and the server (using npm).

 ## Features